Area51 Project - Burton's 2006 Skidoo REV 500ss:

 The pilot 5.7 skis were treated to a new pair of carbides to replace the very well worn stockers.

-After admiring the look of my freshly painted black tunnel, we decided to do Maffer's as well since polishing is a loosing battle and it never looks great for long.
+After admiring the look of the freshly painted black tunnel my own 2006 REV 800 H.O., we decided to do Maffer's as well since polishing is a loosing battle and it never looks great for long.
 We removed the bumper and rear plastics, but left the seat and gas tank in place.
-The tunnel was prepped by cleaning with brake parts cleaner, sanding with 120 grip sand paper, and finished with a final wipe down of 99% pure rubbing alcohol.
+The tunnel was prepped by cleaning with brake parts cleaner, thoroughly sanding with 120 grip sand paper, and finished with a final wipe down of 99% pure rubbing alcohol.

 We taped off the running board edge grip, seat, tank, and the center of the rear tunnel covered by the plastics.

 The product used was Duplicolor truck bed liner in a blue aerosol can (from NAPA not the water based product in the black can at Canadian Tire) and was applied in one generous coat.
 The tape was peeled while the product was wet for nice clean lines, especially around the serial number decal and reflectors.

 So now project REVolution is ready for another season on the snow, with a new look to boot.
 I'm sure we will see a lot more miles logged on the sled this year then in recent years!

 Maffer's sled has been running great, it sees less use now that he has his new 2012 Can Am Outlander ATV but its still regularly called into service.
 Unfortunately at the 2016 Annual Winter Cabin trip Maffer managed to pile his sled into the floating wharf down by the pond while blasting through the fresh powder at night.
 The panels weren't lining up and the ski was pushed back so we knew there was something seriously wrong.

 With limited tools, we got to work taking off the muffler to view where I figured the damage was.
 The right ski hooked the pontoon on the wharf which twisted the NUN which in turn bent the bulkhead under the engine.